-Purpose: To provide clean, gently worn clothing, kitchen/household items, linens, sheets, towels, etc. for those in our community in need.
-Structure: Donated items may be placed in the St. Pauly shed in the I.C. parking lot or dropped off in front of Waldeisen Hall on Saturday mornings between 9 am and noon.
+Purpose: To provide clean, gently worn clothing, kitchen/household items, linens, towels, toys, shoes, etc. for those in our community in need.
+Structure: Donated items may be placed in the blue metal bin in the I.C. parking lot.
+The store is open on Tuesdays from 4:30-7 pm and Saturdays from 9:30 am – noon.

 Lenten Almsgiving Project - Global

-Purpose: To serve at the Altar of God and assist the Priest during weekday and weekend Masses.
+Purpose: To serve at the Altar of God and assist the Priest during weekday and weekend Masses, as well as special liturgies.
 Structure: This ministry is available to students beginning in the 5th grade and to all interested adults.
 Training provided by the parish is required.
 Schedules come out every three months.

 Extraordinary Ministers of Holy Communion

-Purpose: To help distribute the Eucharist at the weekend Masses as well as to the homebound on the First Friday of each month.
-Structure: Those in this ministry serve at the discretion of the pastor and must attend a diocesan training session and parish orientation before being commissioned.
+Purpose: To help distribute the Eucharist at the weekend Masses as well as to the shut-ins on the First Friday of each month.
+Structure: Those in this ministry serve at the discretion of the pastor and must attend diocesan training and parish orientation before being commissioned.
 Schedules come out every three months.

 Ministers of Hospitality

 Purpose: To welcome and assist all who enter the doors of our parish for Mass.
-Structure: These men and women minister during weekend Masses.
+Structure: These men and women exercise the gift of hospitality and minister during weekend Masses and special liturgies.
 Schedules come out every three months.

-Purpose: To proclaim the Word of God at weekend Masses.
+Purpose: To proclaim the Word of God at weekend Masses and special liturgies.
 Structure: Those interested in this ministry must attend a parish training session.
 Schedules come out every three months.